tildearrow/furnace/doc/4-instrument/pce.md

 # NEC PC Engine instrument editor

-PCE instrument editor consists of these macros:
+The PCE instrument editor consists of these macros:

 - [Volume] - volume sequence
 - [Arpeggio] - pitch in half-steps